OUR PROGRAMS

 Dr. Alexis Smith | Board Treasurer

-Alexis is currently Co-Medical Director of the Joanie Abdu Comprehensive Breast Care Center which is part of Bon Secour Mercy Health System in Youngstown, Ohio.
-Smith was Director of Breast Imaging at Trinity Health System in Steubenville, Ohio from 2014 to 2017.
-In addition to her clinical work, Dr. Smith serves on the YWCA Mahoning Valley board, United Returning Citizens board, and the American Osteopathic College of Radiology committee for continuing medical education.
-She is also the first vice president of the League of Women Voters of Greater Youngstown, co-group leader and liaison for Citizens' Climate Lobby Mahoning Valley, and vice president of the Poland Jr Womens' Club.
+Alexis is a radiologist with Penn Highlands Healthcare.
+She was previously Co-Medical Director of the Joanie Abdu Comprehensive Breast Care Center in Youngstown, Ohio and Director of Breast Imaging at Trinity Health System in Steubenville, Ohio.
+In addition to her clinical work, Dr. Smith serves on the boards of YWCA Mahoning Valley and United Returning Citizens.
+She is the vice president of the League of Women Voters of Greater Youngstown, co-group leader and liaison for Citizens' Climate Lobby Mahoning Valley, and vice president of the Poland Jr Women's Club.
 Dr. Smith received her Bachelor's degree in Economics, graduating summa cum laude in 2003 from Washington and Jefferson College prior to entering medicine.
 A graduate of Philadelphia College of Osteopathic Medicine, Dr. Smith completed a radiology residency at Penn State Hershey Medical Center and fellowship training in women’s imaging at the University of Pittsburgh Medical Center – Magee Women’s Hospital.

 IMG_9535